Video game developer: Indie game developers

 Independents are software developers which are not owned by (or dependent on) a single publisher.
 Some of these developers self-publish their games, relying on the Internet and word of mouth for publicity.
 Without the large marketing budgets of mainstream publishers, their products may receive less recognition than those of larger publishers such as Sony, Microsoft or Nintendo.
 With the advent of digital distribution of inexpensive games on game consoles, it is now possible for indie game developers to forge agreements with console manufacturers for broad distribution of their games.
+Digital distribution services for PC games, such as Steam, have also contributed to facilitating the distribution of indie games.

 Other indie game developers create game software for a number of video-game publishers on several gaming platforms.
 In recent years this model has been in decline; larger publishers, such as Electronic Arts and Activision, increasingly turn to internal studios (usually former independent developers acquired for their development needs).

 Quality of life

-Video game development is usually conducted in a casual business environment, with T-shirts and sandals common work attire.
-Many workers find this type of environment rewarding and pleasant professionally and personally.
-However, the industry also requires long working hours from its employees (sometimes to an extent seen as unsustainable).
+Video game development is usually conducted in a casual business environment, with t-shirts and sandals as common work attire.
+While some workers find this type of environment rewarding and pleasant professionally there has been criticism of this "uniform" potentially adding to a hostile work environment for women.
+The industry also requires long working hours from its employees (sometimes to an extent seen as unsustainable).
 Employee burnout is not uncommon.

 An entry-level programmer can make, on average, over $66,000 annually only if they are successful in obtaining a position in a medium to large video game company.
 An experienced game-development employee, depending on their expertise and experience, averaged roughly $73,000 in 2007.
 Indie game developers may only earn between $10,000 and $50,000 a year depending on how financially successful their titles are.

 In addition to being part of the software industry, game development is also within the entertainment industry; most sectors of the entertainment industry (such as films and television) require long working hours and dedication from their employees, such as willingness to relocate and/or required to develop games that do not appeal to their personal taste.
 The creative rewards of work in the entertainment business attracts labor to the industry, creating a competitive labor market that demands a high level of commitment and performance from employees.
 Industry communities, such as the International Game Developers Association (IGDA), are conducting increasing discussions about the problem; they are concerned that working conditions in the industry cause a significant deterioration in employees' quality of life.